-• Element Lifestyle Management Inc., which was incorporated in British Columbia, and is owned 100% by the by the Company.
+- Element Lifestyle Management Inc., which was incorporated in British Columbia, and is owned 100% by the Company. - Element Lifestyle (Vic Harbour West) Inc., which was incorporated in British Columbia, and is owned 100% by the Company. - Element Medical Equipment Inc., which was incorporated in British Columbia, and it owned 100% by the Company.

-Company.

-Element Lifestyle (Vic Harbour West) Inc., which was incorporated in British Columbia, and is owned 100% by the Company.
+• Element Lifestyle Retirement (Hong Kong) Ltd., which was incorporated in Hong Kong, and is owned 100% by the Company.

-Element Lifestyle Retirement (Hong Kong) Ltd., which was incorporated in Hong Kong, and is owned 100% of an entity so as to obtain benefits from its activities.
+Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 All significant intercompany transactions and balances have been eliminated on consolidation.